GaloisInc/ivorylang-org/extras/ivory-rust/ivory-rust.md

 Rust is one of the most advanced, safe C languages being developed, both in terms of its technology but also in terms of its community and openness.
-Rust is a measuring stick against which to compare other safe C languages.
+Rust is currently a measuring stick against which to compare other safe C languages.

 In the following we compare Rust and Ivory along a few dimensions that are important to embedded programming.
 The comparisons are with respect to the